Determining which NHS commissioner is responsible for commissioning healthcare services and making payments to providers.

-The Who Pays? guidance sets out the framework for establishing which NHS body is responsible for paying a provider of healthcare services for an individual’s NHS care and treatment.
+Who Pays? sets out the framework for establishing which NHS commissioner will be responsible for commissioning and paying for an individual’s NHS care.

 Who Pays? – June 2022

 It reflects a number of changes brought about by the Health and Care Act 2022 and associated regulations:

 - it sets rules for determining the group of people for whom each integrated care board (ICB) has core responsibility